bitovi/hatchify/docs/react/README.md

 ### HatchifyProvider

-`HatchifyProvider` is a component that hosts and provides access to Hatchify-related state.
-It must be a parent to any Hatchify components.
+`HatchifyProvider` gives your App access to use the components provided by Hatchify.

 ```tsx
 import {HatchifyProvider} from "@hatchifyjs/react"

 // Define Schemas
 const schemas = { ... }

 // Create the Hatched React App instance